GOP lawmakers promote potential replacement for Householder

 Antani released a statement calling for Householder’s removal Friday.
 He also urged the House to elect Cupp in his place.

 Antani is not alone in his endorsement of Cupp, a soft-spoken farmer from Lima whose wife said he was feeding his brother’s cattle when the AP attempted to reach him by telephone Friday.
+Cupp did tell The Columbus Dispatch he’s heard from several House members who believe he’s right for the job.

 Reps.
 Gary Scherer, of Pickaway County and Phil Plummer, of Montgomery County, also have expressed their support for the lawmaker, Cleveland.com reported Thursday.